Six Favorite Regions in France

 The stunning area of Étretat was a favorite of Monet’s

-Consider visiting Normandy on a guided tour from Paris.
+If you’re not driving, consider visiting Normandy on a guided tour from Paris.
 Tours include the Normandy D-Day Beaches and the Abbaye du Mont Saint-Michel.

 For more details about what to see and do in Normandy, see Top Normandy Sights for Art & History Lovers.
 I also include Honfleur on the Normandy coast in my post on 17 Awesome Places in France You Might Not Know.